fushuang001/fushuang001.github.io/_posts/2022-11-15-AWS Networking and Content Delivery.md

 ### MACsec
 - IEEE 802.1 layer2 standard, provides data confidentiality, data integrity, data origin authenticity for DX
-- only available on dedicated connection
+- only available on dedicated connection, 10 Gbps and 100 Gbps connection
 - near line rate，可能会有考题去选择 S2S VPN over DX，或者 MACsec；VPN tunnel 1.25 Gbps
 - MACsec security key is a *pre-shared key* that establishes the MACsec connectivity between CGW & AWS, the key is generated by the devices at the ends of the connection using the CKN/CAK pair that you provide to AWS and have also provisioned on your device
 - the key pairs used to generate the MACsec secret key: